zdk/rm-safely/README.md

 `rm` safely.

-rm-safely is a safety alias to prevent the accidental deletion of important files.
+rm-safely is a safety shell alias to prevent the accidental deletion of important files.

-Not an alternative tool, this is just wrapping around your standard system `/bin/rm`.
+This is just a handy `rm` wrapping function with `mv` along with option to directly invoke `/bin/rm` with `--rm`.

-Note that, current implementation saves files in ~/.local/share/Trash which persists across reboots.
+Note that, current implementation saves files in `~/.local/share/Trash` which persists across reboots.

 # Install

+Via curl,

 `curl -fsSL https://raw.githubusercontent.com/zdk/rm-safely/main/rm-safely | bash -s install`